mart1n-xyz/NFTcrypt/README.md

 1. Deploy your NFTcrypt ERC721 contract (choose its name and symbol) from NFTcrypt factory.
 Further steps interact with the deployed NFTcrypt contract.
 2. Mint NFTcrypt batch ('Mint' in the menu)
     + Choose one of your deployed NFTcrypt contracts for minting.
-    + Enter token details (name, description, URL of an image), these are uploaded as JSON to IPFS (link to it is set as tokenURI/metadata in the next step).
+    + Enter token details (name, description, URL of an image), these are uploaded as JSON to IPFS via Pinata API (link to it is set as tokenURI/metadata in the next step).
     + Enter the desired number of tokens and mint them.
     + Set the secret.
 It will be encrypted using your encryption key and saved in the SimpleSave contract for later reveals (so that you do not need to remember it).
     + Hash the secret.
 Your secret will be hashed and saved so that once buyers decrypt the secret, its authenticity can be verified.